What Colors Do Blue and Green Make?

 Blending Blue and Green | Making Turquoise | How to Mix Blue and Green | Color Relations | Teal in Nature | Decorating with Teal

-What Does Blue and Green Make?
+What Is a Mixture of Blue and Green Called?

 Blue and green can make several different fun colors depending on how you mix them.
 Let's take a look at a few of our favorites!